longhorn/website/content/docs/1.2.1/references/settings.md

 > Default:

 This deprecated setting is replaced by 2 new settings "Guaranteed Engine Manager CPU" and "Guaranteed Replica Manager CPU" since Longhorn version v1.1.1.

+#### Disable Replica Rebuild

+> Default: `false`

+This deprecated setting is replaced by the new setting 'Concurrent Replica Rebuild Per Node Limit'.
+Once the new setting value is 0, it means rebuilding disable.